patil215/khanacademy-infection/README.md

 ## Running the Code

-A JAR file is part of the repository.
+A JAR file (khanacademy-infection.jar) is part of the repository.
 The easiest way to run the simulation would be to download this file and run with Java.

 The code is an IntelliJ IDEA project, so git-cloning, importing into IntelliJ, and running it should work.
 No external libraries were used.